najamelan/async_runtime/README.md

 > A lightweight runtime for global spawning of futures.

+**DEPRECATED**: This crate has not been updated in a long time.
+It would need a rewrite, but it turns out most people are [more interested an a parameter based approach rather than a global executor approach](https://users.rust-lang.org/t/poll-async-await-lets-talk-about-executors).
+I have in the mean time released [async_executors](https://crates.io/crates/async_executors) and [async_nursery](https://crates.io/crates/async_nursery) wich allow libraries to take an agnostik executor without setting a global one.
+There is another crate called [agnostik](https://crates.io/crates/agnostik) which does more or less the same thing.
+I have come to firmly believe that this is better design and there has been no demand for a global executor solution since.
+Thus I won't update this crate unless there is some serious demand.

 The purpose of `async_runtime` is to make it convenient to spawn and run futures.
 It allows library authors to call [`rt::spawn( future );`](spawn) rather than having to take a `T: Executor`, yet let client code decide what kind of executor is used.
 It avoids pulling in the entire network stack/reactor of